softchris/golang-book/01-basics/02-variables/README.md

 There are many data types you can use with Go.
 They are divided into different categories:

 - **Basic types**.
-In this category, we find types like integers, floats (numbers with decimals) and other types like booleans (for true/false), strings (for text) and more.
+In this category, we find types like integers, floats (numbers with decimals) and other types like Booleans (for true/false), strings (for text) and more.
 - **Composite types**.
-We will talk about composite types in a separate article, but they are more complex and examples of composite types are arrays, structs and interfaces.
+We will talk about composite types in a separate article, but they are more complex, and examples of composite types are arrays, structs and interfaces.

 ### Declare a variable with a type

-There's two ways you can declare a variable and give it a type:
+There are two ways you can declare a variable and give it a type:

 - **explicitly**, by specifying its type, for example: